nahumsa/brewery-data-lake/README.md

 #### Bronze

-In order to save to the bronze layer, we must fetch the
+In order to save to the bronze layer, we must fetch the data from the Open Brewery DB API, thus we must use two endpoint, one to understand the metadata of the data being fetched (quantity, entries per page) and another to fetch the data.
+Since Data Quality must be in the forefront, we must make sure that the we fetch all the data, thus we make a check in the pipeline that all data is fetched, if the quantity is different from what we gathered with the API's metadata we should short-circuit the pipeline and then send a notification for the person responsible for the pipeline.

+The Data Quality is assessed by using a [Pydantic](https://docs.pydantic.dev/latest/) Model to make sure that columns that are used for partitions (`country`, `state`, and `city`) are not null.